balena-io/debugging-masterclass/README.md

 so any data saved there by the service is immediately available on the host OS.

-In multicontainer applications, the suffix always corresponds with the name of the bound volume.
-For example, let's look at the docker-compose manifest for the `multicontainer-app` application used in this debugging masterclass:
+In multicontainer apps, the suffix always corresponds with the name of the bound volume.
+For example, let's look at the docker-compose manifest for the `multicontainer-app` app used in this debugging masterclass:

 ```yaml
 version: '2.1'